 The Cash Back Process

 This page will stay on your screen for just a few seconds, before you are automatically directed to the Kohl’s website.
-The ticket number you see above ensures that any purchase you make following this redirect, will be given 4% cash back in your Ebates account.
-After making your purchases at Kohl’s, return to Ebates a few days later and you should see the 4% cash added to your account.
-On $300 spent, that’s a solid $12 saved.
+After making your purchases at Kohl’s, return to Ebates a few days later and you should see the 3% cash added to your account.
+On $300 spent, that’s a solid $9 saved.

 The amount of cash back that can be earned through Ebates is unlimited (although there are a few individual merchant limits which Ebates will clearly define before they redirect you) and receiving payment is a breeze.
 Once per quarter, you’ll receive a check from Ebates (unless you’re saving a TON of money) and that’s really all there is to it.
 If you choose to sign-up for their newsletter, you’ll even be provided the chance to earn double cash back on a different store every day.

-As a collector of sports cards who frequently buys them on eBay, I learned during this review that I can save 2% cash back on all of my eBay purchases!
+As a collector of sports cards who frequently buys them on eBay, I learned during this review that I can save up to 5% cash back on all of my eBay purchases!
 You can bet that each and every time I place a bid on eBay now, I’ll first log in to my Ebates account.

 To sign-up for your Ebates account and start saving on most of your online purchases, visit www.Ebates.com.